11 Professional Email Etiquette Rules for 2022

 Your introduction should state who you are and why you’re reaching out.
 Never leave the recipient hanging by getting right into the ask of the email — you’ll immediately diminish your credibility and professionalism.

 Once you introduce yourself, then you can get into your ask.
 But your ask will fall flat without a proper introduction.

 Tip: You can make your introduction stand out by mentioning a mutual connection to build rapport and establish a connection from the get-go.

 4. Choose The Right Sign-Off

-Next, the end of your email.
+Next, how to end an email.
 Your sign-off is the last impression you give, so you want to end your email on a high note.

 Common sign-offs include: